ArchonSystemsInc/LettuceEncrypt/README.md

 ### Kestrel configuration

+If your
-If your code is using the `.UseKestrel()` method to configure IP addresses, ports, or HTTPS settings, you will also need to call `UseLettuceEncrypt`.
+is using the `.UseKestrel()` method to configure IP addresses, ports, or HTTPS settings, you will also need to call `UseLettuceEncrypt`.
 This is required to make Lettuce Encrypt work.

 #### Example: ConfigureHttpsDefaults